- HOME PAGE

 PHYSICIAN ASSISTANT

-Kelsey Moulton is a board certified Physician Assistant.
+Kelsey Moulton, PA is a board certified Physician Assistant.
 A graduate of the University of New England in Portland, Maine, she joined the practice at the beginning of September 2023 and is under my supervision.

 A physician assistant (PA) is a licensed medical professional who holds an advanced degree and is able to provide direct patient care.
 They work with patients of all ages in virtually all specialty and primary care areas, diagnosing and treating common illnesses and working with minor procedures.